The Sweeping Beams

 Uśmiecham się, bo sama napisałam kiedyś bajkę, w której światło latarni przenosiło bohaterów hen, poza horyzont.
 Latarnie są też piękną metaforą przewodnika — tego, który wskazuje drogę i chroni przed katastrofą.
 Takimi latarniami bywają dla mnie książki.
 A jednym z ostatnio odkrytych "pisarzy-latarników" jest bez wątpienia Béla Hamvas.

 Jeszcze jedną ważną latarnią jest dla mnie podcast "K3.
 O dobrym życiu" Dariusza Bugalskiego — jego treści pomogły mi przetrwać moje prywatne sztormy.
-Polecam go gorąco każdemu, kto jeszcze go nie zna.
+Polecam ten podkast gorąco każdemu, kto jeszcze go nie zna.

 Tak — latarnia, latarnik, długi snop światła uwodzą bogactwem znaczeń, zarówno tych rzeczywistych, jak i wyobrażonych.
 W podcaście BBC czytane były poruszające wiersze o latarniach i latarnikach.